elastisys/compliantkubernetes/docs/adr/0029-expose-jaeger-ui.md

 ## Pros and Cons of the Options

-### [option 1] - Expose Jaeger UI via Ingress in wc cluster and use Oauth2-proxy for request authentication
+### [option 1] - Expose Jaeger UI via Ingress in Workload Cluster and use Oauth2-proxy for request authentication

 ![Architecture Diagram](../img/adr/adr-0029-option1.png)